 On the other hand, it can be a wonderful and heartwarming place to go in times of crisis, as it proved last week.

 During the gota fria, the group was in ‘beauty’ mode.
-Community spirit shone through, despite the fact that our area, Javea, did not bear the worst anger of the storm.
+Community spirit shone through, despite the fact that our area, properties in Javea, did not bear the worst anger of the storm.

 I am now going to pass on some useful information, for a change, as it could be helpful to readers when facing a possible evacuation due to fire or flood: